nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 #### Implementation details

-Delete command is used to delete an existing elderly or the next visit of a elderly in SeniorLove.
+Delete command is used to delete an existing elderly or the next visit of an elderly in SeniorLove.
 It makes use of polymorphism and is similar to the other commands in SeniorLove:

 - `DeleteCommand` extends `Command`
 - `DeleteCommandParser` implements `Parser<DeleteCommand>`